Taking care of everyone–but yourself? Here are some ideas for food prep for moms so you can feed yourself well too!

 - Take some time at the beginning of the week (or whenever you can steal a moment) and prep something to tackle those tricky spots.
 Here are some ideas:

 1. Lunch Containers.
 Those pretty rows of prepped lunches aren’t just for Pinterest.
-They’re totally doable–and your future self will be so grateful for a hot lunch.
+They’re totally doable.
+So instead of nibbling your kids’ leftover sandwich crusts, make a beautiful lunch container for yourself.

 You can batch cook a recipe you love and fill a few containers (I got my containers at Costco but these glass food prep containers look similar).